 Step 2.
 Set the Output Format.

 To play Spotify Music on your Roku devices from USB drives, you need to select a compatible output format.
-Simply click the settings icon at the top right of the interface, and you will see the pop-up settings window.
+Simply click the settings icon in the lower-left corner of the interface, and you will see the pop-up settings window.
 Then you can set MP3 as the output format.
 Macsome also supports AAC, WAV, FLAC, AIFF, and ALAC output formats.

 Besides, you can also adjust the output quality, customize the output path, change the output file name, or output organized way as you need.